CesiumGS/3d-tiles/extensions/3DTILES_content_conditional/README.md

 This extension adds support for conditional content in 3D Tiles, by defining the following elements:

 - A new content _type_ that can be referred to via the `tile.content.uri` in a 3D Tiles data set.
-- An _extension object_ in the top-level tileset JSON that descries the structure of the conditional content
+- An _extension object_ in the top-level tileset JSON that describes the structure of the conditional content

 In the context of this extension, 'conditional content' is tile content where the actual content data that is loaded and rendered depends on user-selectable criteria.
 In the context of this specification, the content data item that should be loaded and rendered is referred to as the _'active'_ content data.